• Skip to main content

 As part of our team you will learn how to identify where these slithery sentinels are hanging out and help them thrive!
 When they prosper they also help to keep us healthy by keeping rodents or other raiders in check!

-Fill out this form register to as a Snake Supervisor
+Register as a Snake Supervisor here

 Did you know that we have 12 species of snakes in The Land Between region!
-Watch the three videos and download the documents below to learn how to identify snakes, conduct snake research in your backyard, and conduct road surveys!
-NOTE: If you would like to enlarge the videos click play and then click the square in the bottom right.
+Watch the three videos and download the documents below to learn how to identify snakes, conduct snake research in your backyard.

-ii.
 Backyard Snake Surveying

 Helpful documents